arunpersaud/TagOrganizer/README.md

 The program is currently still in very early development stages, but can already be used for organizing images.

+## Installing/Testing

+You can use [uv](https://docs.astral.sh/uv/) to run the latest version

+    uvx --from git+https://github.com/arunpersaud/TagOrganizer.git -p python3.13 TagOrganizer

+Note that this will create files on your computer.
+Mainly an ini file and an empty database.

 ## Features

 - Allow tagging of images using hierachical tags